 Cash is typically used for all kinds of transactions in Saudi Arabia.
 The total volume of cash in use represents nearly 60% of the country’s GDP, while cash payments account for 38% of all transactions.
 The government aims to achieve an e-payment target of 70% by 2030.

-Checks remain prevalent in Saudi Arabia.
+Checks remain prevalent for utility companies in Saudi Arabia.
 Utility companies and major service providers will accept them, while landlords often ask tenants for post-dated checks.
 Local checks clear within a couple of days, but acceptance at ATMs varies from bank to bank.

 Debit and credit cards are increasingly accepted across Saudi Arabia.
 In practice, many shop owners across the Kingdom continue to insist on cash payments, even though they may display stickers advertising their acceptance of card payments.